 Rethink Your Wardrobe

 Fast fashion is a real problem.
-We are buying new clothes and discarding them at an incredibly rapid pace.
+We’re buying new clothes and discarding them at an incredibly rapid pace.
 Clothing production has increased to keep up with this explosion of consumerism.
 You can counter that trend.
 Opt for “slow fashion” instead.
 Visit second hand or vintage clothing stores.
-You’ll find unique items at these stores that will also help you develop a stronger sense of personal style.
+You’ll find unique items at these stores that’ll help you develop a stronger sense of personal style.
 If the latter was another resolution then you’ll hit two birds with one stone.
 Give your own wardrobe new life elsewhere by donating or swapping.

 Revamp Your Home